 - If you are confused about the difference between Concerta’s “authorized” generic (from Janssen-McNeil/Actavis/Watson) and the “true” generics (Malinckrodt, Kremers-Urban, etc.), please refer to my last recap on the topic.

 - The FDA decision was based on data gathered during the last 3 months of 2013.
 No doubt the data has continued to amass.
 Please: This is important.
 If you or your loved one has experienced adverse side effects on the “true” generics, please file a MedWatch complaint (scroll down to “consumer”) here.

-- I salute Kristen Stuppy, MD, who also wrote about this issue at the Pediatric Partners blog here and here, and encouraged her readers to file complaints of their adverse reactions.
+- I salute Kristen Stuppy, MD, who also wrote about this issue at the Pediatric Partners blog here and here, and encouraged her readers to file complaints of their adverse reactions with the Concerta generics.

 - Stay tuned!
 And please share this post with your ADHD communities.
 Most people who write to me say they at first misattributed the side effects to other causes.
 Without doubt, many other people are experiencing this currently and should be informed.

 - ADHD med wonks will want to continue reading as I share my original e-mail to generic-manufacturer Mallinckrodt and its response.

 Here is my initial e-mail (in blue), followed by the spokesperson’s response (in red):